Suppression of matter density growth at scales exceeding the cosmic screening length: Power spectrum of the matter density contrast

 To calculate $P_{\delta}(k,z)$ in the $\Lambda$CDM model, we resort to relativistic N-body simulations.
-The basis for these are the Einstein equations, in which matter is represented by massive discrete particles, playing the role of galaxies or groups of galaxies.
-Such equations are presented, for example, in \cite{gevNat} as used in the relativistic code \textit{gevolution} and in \cite{screening1} for the cosmic screening approach.
+The basis for these are Einstein equations, in which matter is represented by massive discrete particles, playing the role of galaxies or groups of galaxies etc. Such equations are presented, for example, in \cite{gevNat} as used in the relativistic code \textit{gevolution} and in the previous section for the cosmic screening approach.
 In the case of nonrelativistic particles, the difference between the two is that equations in \textit{gevolution} include not only linear terms, but also those which are quadratic in scalar perturbations.
-As a result, metric corrections represent a mixture of the first- and second-order quantities.
-The relativistic code \textit{gevolution} \cite{gevNat,gevolution} allows to calculate the power spectra of metric perturbations as well as that of the energy density contrast, and it is possible to easily modify the code to study their behaviour also in the cosmic screening approach.
+As a result, metric corrections represent a mixture of first- and second-order quantities.
+The \textit{gevolution} expansion also includes a term $\propto \Phi^{\prime}$, which, at first glance, does not appear in \rf{2}, but this contribution is accounted-for in deriving $\lambda_{\rm eff}$.
+The code \cite{gevNat,gevolution} allows to calculate the power spectra of metric perturbations as well as that of the energy density contrast, and can easily be modified to study the behaviour of these quantities in the cosmic screening approach.
 Indeed, a comparative analysis was carried out in \cite{scr-gev}, and it was shown that despite the presence of second-order contributions to metric perturbations in \textit{gevolution}, the power spectra of these potentials demonstrate very good agreement between the two schemes.
 Hence, the effect of second-order admixtures is small, as it should be, and the simpler form equations in the screening approach helps save almost 40\% of CPU hours.
+Now, to obtain $P_{\delta}(k,z)$, we have modified \textit{gevolution} \cite{gevNat,gevolution} and replaced its default set of equations by that of the screening approach.
+This means that to single out the term $\delta\rho =\rho -\bar\rho$ on the right hand side of the field equation (2.9) in \cite{gevolution}, we have moved the additional $\Phi$-dependent term in the perturbed energy-momentum tensor element $\delta\varepsilon =\delta T_{0}^0=T_{0}^0-\overline{T_{0}^0}$ (where $T_{0}^0$ is given by (3.7) of \cite{gevolution}) to the left hand side (see \cite{scr-gev}).
+We have also dropped all second-order corrections and demanded that all particles are nonrelativistic.
+Eventually, particles' momenta ${\bf q}_n$ and the gravitational potential $\Phi$ were evolved according to \be{extra1} \frac{dq_n^{\alpha}}{d\eta}=-m_n a\frac{\partial \Phi}{\partial x^\alpha}\, \ee and \be{extra2} \triangle\Phi-3\mathcal{H}\Phi'-3\Phi\left(\mathcal{H}^2+4\pi G_{\rm{N}}\overline{\rho}/a\right) =4\pi G_{\rm{N}} a^2\left(\sum_n m_n\delta_{\rm D}({\bf r}-{\bf r}_n)/a^3-\overline{T^0_0}\right)\,, \ee respectively (for $c=1$).
+We find it useful to stress once again that the matter power spectrum obtained in the screening approach is that of the mass density (contrast) $\delta\rho/\overline{\rho}$ and \textit{not} the energy density (contrast) $\delta\varepsilon/\overline{\varepsilon}$.
+A comparison between the two has been studied recently in \cite{massden} and it has been shown that the power spectra curves for these two quantities deviate from one another significantly at large scales and for the redshifts investigated here.